A Geometric Unification of Concept Learning with Concept Cones: Concept cones: a unifying geometry for concept learning

-\paragraph{Formalizing the Containment Hypothesis.} Having established our central hypothesis : CBMs provide human-desirable concept directions that can serve as anchors for evaluating or guiding SAEs; while recognizing their limitation as human-constructed rather than ground-truth factors, we now turn to a formal statement of this idea.
+\textbf{Formalizing the containment hypothesis.} Having established our central hypothesis : CBMs provide human-desirable concept directions that can serve as anchors for evaluating or guiding SAEs; while recognizing their limitation as human-constructed rather than ground-truth factors, we now turn to a formal statement of this idea.
 The \emph{containment hypothesis} asserts that if an unsupervised dictionary faithfully captures the meaningful structure of the representation space, then the concept directions learned by a CBM should be contained within, or well-approximated by, the cone spanned by the unsupervised atoms.
 In the following, we translate this hypothesis into measurable quantities that express how much of the CBM concept space is recoverable from an SAE dictionary.
 Formally, for a CBM concept direction \(\bm{v}_i \in \mathbb{R}^d\) (the \(i\)-th row of \(\mathbf{W}_c\)), we seek nonnegative coefficients \(\bm{\alpha}_i \in \mathbb{R}_+^{c_{\text{SAE}}}\) such that \(\bm{v}_i \approx \bm{\alpha}_i^\top \D_{\text{SAE}}\).
-By Proposition~\ref{prop:concept_cone_unification}(iii), this is equivalent to asking whether \(\bm{v}_i \in \mathcal{C}_{\D_{\text{SAE}}}\) or lies close to it.
+By Observation~\ref{prop:concept_cone_unification}(iii), this is equivalent to asking whether \(\bm{v}_i \in \mathcal{C}_{\D_{\text{SAE}}}\) or lies close to it.
 Crucially, we further hypothesize that this recovery should be \emph{sparse}: only a small number of SAE concepts should be needed to reconstruct each CBM concept, reflecting the compositional structure of human-interpretable notions.
 This leads us to formulate the following sparse nonnegative reconstruction problem for each CBM concept:

 where \(\lambda > 0\) controls sparsity.
 The reconstruction error \(\|\bm{v}_i - \bm{\alpha}_i^{*\top} \D_{\text{SAE}}\|_2\) measures how well the CBM concept lies in (or near) the SAE cone, while the sparsity \(\|\bm{\alpha}_i^*\|_0\) quantifies the complexity of the representation.